 I still participate in ReConnect?

-Depends.
+It depends.
 The program is designed for young Americans and Canadians of Hungarian background who have never been to Hungary so that they can rediscover their roots.
-If you were born in Hungary, but left before age 12, you are eligible for ReConnect.
-There are ways to get involved and support the program: mentoring, joining us on Facebook, FUNdraising, are but a few opportunities.
+If you were born in Hungary but left before age 12, you are eligible for ReConnect.
+If you are not eligible, there are other ways to get involved and support the program: mentoring, joining us on Facebook and FUNdraising are but a few opportunities.

 I'd like to sponsor a participant's